 Let’s face it.
 Moving can be a pain.
 You have to pack everything up, line up a moving truck and get help moving, and unpack your items once you’re in the new location.

 With a rent-to-own agreement in place, you skip the hassle of moving.
-You’ve already been in that home, making rent payments, for at least a couple of years.
+You’ve already been in that home, making monthly rent payments, for at least a couple of years.
 You’ll simply go through the closing process and switch from rent payments to mortgage payments.

 If you can get a mortgage, that’s always going to be a better option than renting or leasing to own.
 But there are some instances where renting without the buy option could be better for you.
 Here are some things to consider.